Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-48-laid-bare.md

 ***Dog Wagner***

-*♪♫ - but their beauty and their style went kind of smooth after a while, take me to them dirty ladies every time… Aaaahhh, won’t you take me home tonight—♫♪*
+*♪♫ - but their beauty and their style went kind of smooth after a while, take me to them dirty ladies every time...
+Aaaahhh, won’t you take me home tonight—♫♪*

 "Holy fuck, Dog, this one sounds older than *you!"*